When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 To help prevent an infestation of Minute Brown Scavenger Beetles in your bedroom, regularly clean your mattress and bedding and vacuum any carpets.

-If you find an infestation, contacting a pest control professional is best to help get rid of them.
+If you find an infestation, contacting a pest control professional is best to help eliminate them.